This page was updated on 28 November 2023. To view changes, please see page updates

 - Complete a brief report for the delegated officer including:

 - information about whether there are any changes to the carer’s circumstances since their initial foster carer assessment that may affect the support they require, or impact on the approval decision

 - confirmation that the applicants and all adult household members hold a current blue card or exemption card.

 Decide the outcome of the application for renewal

-Where possible, the renewal decision should be made within 3 months of the date the application was properly made.
-If an application for renewal is unlikely to be decided within 3 months, and more time is required, ensure the applicant is advised of the delay and the reasons for the delay.
+Where possible, the renewal decision should be made within 3 months of the date the application was properly made—refer to Follow renewal assessment timeframe requirements.

 The approval decision may be informed by the convening of an assessment panel.
 (Refer to Convene a carer assessment panel.)